-a) See annex 6, chart for Biochemical Identification of common Enterobacteriaceae and other enteric organisms.
-An acid/acid (yellow slant/yellow butt) reaction: It indicates the fermentation of dextrose, lactose and/or sucrose.

-- b) An alkaline/alkaline (red slant, red butt) reaction: Absence of carbohydrate fermentation results. - c) Blackening of the medium: Occurs in the presence of H2 - d) Gas production: Bubbles or cracks in the agar indicate the production of gas (formation of CO2and H2) - e) An alkaline/acid (red slant/yellow butt) reaction: It is indicative of dextrose fermentation.
+- a) See annex 6.1 and 6.2: Charts for Biochemical Identification of common Enterobacteriaceae and other enteric organisms.
+An acid/acid (yellow slant/yellow butt) reaction: It indicates the fermentation of dextrose, lactose and/or sucrose. - b) An alkaline/alkaline (red slant, red butt) reaction: Absence of carbohydrate fermentation results. - c) Blackening of the medium: Occurs in the presence of H2 - d) Gas production: Bubbles or cracks in the agar indicate the production of gas (formation of CO2and H2) - e) An alkaline/acid (red slant/yellow butt) reaction: It is indicative of dextrose fermentation.

-Figure 2: Identification of gram negative Enterobacteriaceae flow chart
+Figure 3: Identification of gram negative Enterobacteriaceae flow chart